pymupdf/PyMuPDF-Optional-Material/docs/document.rst

     .. method:: convertToPDF(from_page = -1, to_page = -1, rotate = 0)

-      Create a PDF version of the current document and write it to memory.
-All document types are supported.
+      Create a PDF version of the current document and write it to memory. **All document types** (except PDF) are supported.
 The parameters have the same meaning as in :meth:`insertPDF`.
 In essence, you can restrict the conversion to a page subset, specify page rotation, and revert page sequence.

       :arg int from_page: first page to copy (0-based).
 Default is first page.